Kangana Ranaut: Personal life

 While filming Raaz: The Mystery Continues in 2008, Ranaut began a romantic relationship with co-star Adhyayan Suman.
 On Suman's insistence that he focus on his professional career, the couple separated the following year.
 From 2010 to 2012, she was involved in a long-distance romance with Nicholas Lafferty, an English doctor; she described the relationship as "the most normal" she ever had, but the couple split amicably as she was not ready for marriage.
 She has since maintained that she will never get married, and has expressed a desire to not be bound by a relationship.
 In 2016, Hrithik Roshan, her co-star from Krrish 3, filed a lawsuit against Ranaut accusing her of cyber stalking and harassment.
 Denying the charges, Ranaut filed a counter-charge against Roshan, claiming that his lawsuit was an attempt to cover-up their affair for the benefit of his divorce proceedings.
 The case was closed later that year owing to lack of evidence.

 Ranaut lives in Mumbai with her sister Rangoli, who was the victim of an acid attack in 2006.
 She makes yearly visits to her hometown of Bhambla.
 A practicing Hindu, Ranaut follows the teachings of the spiritual leader Swami Vivekananda and considers meditation to be "the highest form of worshipping God".
 She practices vegetarianism and was listed as "India's hottest vegetarian" in a poll conducted by PETA in 2013.
 Since 2009 she has been studying the dance form of Kathak from the Nateshwar Nritya Kala Mandir.
+In 2026, Ranaut said she considers herself an "awakened Hindu" rather than a "moderate Hindu," claiming her views changed over time and alleging that "people become Leftist after meeting Islamists."
 She has said that the technical process of filmmaking is of tremendous interest to her, and to better her understanding of it Ranaut enrolled in a two-month screenplay writing course at the New York Film Academy in 2014.
 In an interview with Filmfare she said that despite her stardom, she wants to lead a normal life: "I don't want to lose my rights as a common person to learn and grow".